morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 ```
 -----

-Notes about the Cudy WU1400: I am debating removing this adapter as
-testing is causing me to question whether this adapter is of above
-average quality.

 Notes about the Netgear A6210 adapter: It likely appears at the end of
 the list because of its design.
 It is designed for portability, not long
 range.
-Build quality seems to be above average and it can push iperf3 to
+Build quality seems to be very good and it can push iperf3 to
 show rates of 300-400 Mb/s at close to medium range.

 Notes about excluded adapters: I exclused adapters based on the rtl8814au